CIT85/files/w5_css.md

 - Tell me in canvas you are taking a break
 - I will review and give you feedback on work completed to-date.
 - Complete by following Chapter 11 and 12 Monday Morning
-- Late submissions allowed until end-of-day Thursday with a 10% penalty.
+- Late submissions allowed with a 10% penalty.
 - Reach out if you need help.

 # Chapter 11